resolutionathens/facilitron-news/content/support/administrator-support.md

     question: >-
       I’m logged in to my Facilitron account but I do not see the school calendar when I'm at the Dashboard.
 What do I do?
+  - answer: >-
+      To view a pending reservation at your school or district, log in to your Facilitron account at facilitron.com and select your organization.
+Or if you are already logged in under the correct organization, access the "Accounts and Dashboard" drop down and choose "Dashboard."
+From the Dashboard, you will see a section labeled “Pending Reservations” or you may select "Reservations" from the side bar menu and choose "Pending Reservations."
+    question: How do I view the pending reservations at my school or district?
+  - answer: >-
+      If all the dates of use in a reservation are cancelled, you may ‘Decline’ the entire reservation to cancel the event.
+If an individual date of use is cancelled (or even several dates, but not all dates) within a reservation with multiple dates, you can use the red ‘x’ next to the timeslot to cancel individual dates of use.
+    question: How can I cancel an approved event?
+  - answer: >-
+      No. Email notifications are sent from no-reply@facilitron.com, and should not be replied to.
+In order to reply to an email notification, you can click “See Details” next to the reservation ID number or the button “Click Here” under the reservation details.
+Clicking either of these buttons will prompt you to login to Facilitron and will direct you to the specific reservation where you can make comments and changes in the “Comments/History” section.
+Otherwise, you should email support.
+    question: I received an email notification about a reservation.
+Can I reply to it?
+  - answer: >-
+      The best way to communicate with the renter/requestor, other stakeholders, and the Facilitron team is to make a comment directly in the reservation.
+      At the bottom of the reservation details page on the left hand side, is a section labeled “Comments/History.”
+Type your comment in the box and choose from a variety of sending options below.
+By selecting internal comment, only the District staff and Facilitron team will be able to view the comment.
+If you would like to send the comment to a specific recipient, click on the “Select Recipients” box and type the recipient’s name.
+Click the comment button when you are finished and the comment will be recorded in the reservation and an email notification will be sent to all involved recipients.
+    question: >-
+      I want to send a message to the requestor and other stakeholders about a reservation.
+What’s the best way to do that?
+  - answer: >-
+      Yes.
+Under the reservation details page on the right hand side is the “Calendar” section.
+Here you will find a list of each date and facility being used.
+In order to delete a date or facility, simply click on the box to the right of the timeslot which will highlight the timeslot red.
+      Continue to select any times you wish to remove and click the “Delete Timeslots” button at the bottom of the section.
+    question: >-
+      Can I delete a single event in a reservation without deleting the whole reservation?
+  - {}
 ---